 Kate Black, Author

-Black received her Master’s degree in Women's Studies with a focus on Economics from George Washington University and her Bachelor’s degree from Miami University in Oxford, Ohio.
-She lives in Washington, DC with her husband, Sam and their son, Charlie.
+Black earned a Master of Arts degree in Women's Studies from George Washington University and a Bachelor of Arts degree from Miami University in Oxford, OH.
+She lives in Washington, D.C. with her husband and son.

 Black spoke at the October 2022 training session.